Remote work principles and guidelines

 The Media School fully acknowledges the vital importance and necessity of an on-campus presence for students, visitors, faculty, and staff.
 At the same time, we do recognize that remote work arrangements (RWA), when successfully implemented, can allow employees to meet job-related expectations while offering an effective alternative to on-campus work.

-Following a review of university policy HR-06-08, and in consultation with the Deans, IU Human Resources, and campus colleagues, The Media School wishes to offer the possibility of limited remote work, with supervisor approval, to staff members who hold positions that allow such accommodation.
-The following guidelines are designed to set clear expectations for directors, supervisors and their staff to ensure the establishment of proper remote work arrangements within The Media School.
+Under university policy HR 06-08, The Media School offers the possibility of limited remote work, with supervisor approval, to staff members who hold positions that allow such accommodation.
+The following guidelines are designed to set clear expectations for directors, supervisors, and their staff remote work arrangements within The Media School.

 Per University Human Resources, remote work is not a right of employment and may not be available to all employees.
 Some positions, such as some student-facing or facility-dependent roles, may require a 100% on-campus presence and will not be eligible for a remote work arrangement.

-Much or most of our work is expected to continue in the way that it did before remote work was common, and a balance of in-person and remote work is required to ensure that the fundamental in-person character of the university is maintained.
+A balance of in-person and remote work is required to ensure that the fundamental in-person character of the university is maintained.
 Remote work is an arranged privilege, and it is not subject to grievance procedures.
-Staff are in no way obligated to pursue a remote work arrangement.
+Staff are in no way obligated to pursue a remote work arrangement, but eligible Media School employees have the option to request one remote day per week.

-Full review and approval of a remote work arrangement is at the discretion of the supervisor, pending approval from the deans.
+Full review and approval of a remote work arrangement is at the discretion of the supervisor, pending approval from school administration.

 IU will not fully replicate workspaces at both on-campus and off-campus locations.
 Employees are expected to use IU-provided technology on campus and when working remotely.
-Staff eligible for remote work who do not yet have an IU-provided laptop or similar device may use personal technology to connect to IU systems, safely and securely, in the short term.
+Staff eligible for remote work who do not yet have an IU-provided laptop or similar device may use a CITO-approved personal technology to connect to IU systems, safely and securely.
 Participating staff are required to submit an IU Remote Work Agreement and acknowledge all remote work requirements, and any changes to the remote work plan must be documented.

 Remote work arrangement procedure

 Staff who are interested in an ongoing remote work arrangement should first discuss their plan and potential schedule with their supervisor.
-Ron McFall, director of administration and strategic initiatives, can serve as a resource to think through any issues or challenges related to a particular position.
+Rebecca Stanze, associate director of administration & human resources manager, can serve as a resource to think through any issues or challenges related to a particular position.

 Once a hybrid remote work plan has been agreed upon by the supervisor and staff member, the supervisor should submit the proposed plan via a Google form.
 This form will collect the supervisor’s name, staff member’s name, day of the week that the staff member will be scheduled to work remotely and any unique details or information related to that specific arrangement.
 Note: You must be logged into your IU Google account to access this form.

-Plans will be reviewed with the deans, and if approved, staff will initiate a formal Remote Work Arrangement with IU HR.
-This RWA will be routed for approval to the supervisor and to Ron and Rebecca Stanze before being submitted to IU HR for approval.
+Plans will be reviewed by school administration, and if approved, staff will be invited to initiate a formal Remote Work Arrangement with IU HR.
+This RWA will be routed for approval to the supervisor and Rebecca Stanze before being submitted to IU HR for approval.

 Additional scheduling and operational considerations